 For Complex Matrices, their real part or their imaginary part can be selected to be drawn.

-Go to Preferences --> Postprocess --> Vectors to set and manage vector options, like the number of colours, the colours to be used, filter factor to reduce the amount of vectors drawn, etc. Vectors
+Go to Preferences --> Postprocess --> Vectors to set and manage vector options, like the number of colors, the colors to be used, filter factor to reduce the amount of vectors drawn, etc. Vectors

 Iso surfaces